Abdelhamid-Younes/ansible_role_webapp/README.md

 # Ansible Role: Apache Server Deployment

 This Ansible role deploys an Apache server in a Docker container on an Ubuntu system.
-It ensures all necessary dependencies are installed, sets up Docker and Docker Compose, and creates a simple web page served by the Apache server.
+It ensures that all necessary dependencies are installed, sets up Docker and Docker Compose, and creates a simple web page served by the Apache server.

 ## Requirements